TauferLab/GEOtiled/docs/Function_Docs.md

 * Path to a GeoTIFF elevation file to compute params with.

 param_list : str list
-* String ist of valid parameters to compute for.
+* String list of valid parameters to compute for.

 #### Outputs
 Folder(s)